bassosimone/script-build-windows/README.md

 the tarball inside `./MK_DIST`.
 You can use `find` inside of `MK_DIST` to understand exactly the structure of the downloaded package.

-If you integrate this repository as a subdirectory, and you run install from the parent directory, `MK_DIST` will be inside the parent directory.
+If you integrate this repository as a subrepository, and you run install from the parent directory, `MK_DIST` will be inside the parent directory.

 ```